Corofin, County Galway: History

-Corrofin Castle is a mid-15th century tower house, now partly in ruins.
+Corofin Castle is a mid-15th century tower house, now partly in ruins.
+Corrofin's Roman Catholic church is dedicated to Saint Colman and was built in the 1840s to replace an earlier 18th century chapel.

 Sport

 The local Gaelic football club, Corofin, have won five All-Ireland Senior Club Football Championships, most recently beating Kilcoo in the 2019-2020 Championship final.
 They also hold the record for most successive All-Ireland Club Championship titles, winning three-in-a-row between 2017 and 2020.
 Their team of the 2010s is the most successful, winning the county title seven times, the Connacht Senior Football Championship four times and the All-Ireland Senior Club Championship five times.

 Corofin has an athletics team named Corofin AC and a football team named Corofin United.

 A Corofin native, Bishop Patrick Duggan of Clonfert, declined the honour of being the first patron of the GAA, giving the honour to the younger man, Archbishop Thomas Croke of Cashel.